European Trip - 2001

 ordered (of course!)

-In Provence our home base was Arles.
+In Provence, our home base was Arles.
 We stayed at the lovely and popular Hotel

 Calendal for 4 nights.

-We spent the first day in Arles, saw the Roman arena (Amphitheater), took a city tour by
+We spent the first day in Arles, saw the Roman arena (Amphitheater), took a city

-Farandole" (The Girl From Arles), refers to the very city of Arles in
+Farandole" (阿萊城的姑娘, The Girl From Arles), refers to the very city of Arles in

 which we were visiting.
 You can click on the link in the Daily Itinerary to hear the